jgbakke/Unity-Dialogue-Example/README.md

 Branching dialogue system for use with Unity Engine.
 Features a basic GUI for player to select from multiple options, a branching system where player dialogue options can lead to different NPC responses configured by the user, and a system to optionally track events so NPCs can respond to previous quests or player choices, allowing for dynamic dialogue.
 Ideal for text-heavy games such as RPGs

+This demo scene was made using Unity Demo Assets.

+If you want to see a Demo Video just open up demo.mov.
+This is just a demo so you can easily substitute any sound files with your own by including your own paths, or art, or any assets you have.

 There are still changes planned for this so it is **not completely** ready for production yet.

 **If you do not need the example project and only want the files to add to Game Objects:** (Recommended)